frontity/frontity-template/README.md

 ## CodeSandbox

 CodeSandbox is a great prototyping tool that you can use to bootstrap a project.
 You can use this template to create a new Frontity project on CodeSandbox, or if you already have a Frontity project on GitHub you can use that on CodeSandbox too.
-Instructions fo doing both follow.
+Instructions for doing both follow.

 ### Using this template for a new project